 The exact amount of sleep you need can change at various times in your life, but individual factors, such as general health and activity level, need to be taken into account as well.
-The Centers for Disease Control and Prevention (CDC) suggest that adults get at least 7 hours of sleep a night.
+The Centers for Disease Control and Prevention (CDC) suggest that adults get

 If you’re pulling all-nighters to finish a work project, or it’s exam time at school and you’re stressed, studying all night, and not sleeping, then it’s perfectly normal — healthy, even — to eventually crash and have couple nights of sleeping in.